 Hiring a painting contractor can be a serious decision; due to the cost of house painting there is a lot of money at stake, and of course you want a beautiful paint job.
 Which contractor do you pick?
 How do you weigh your options?
 This is a daunting task even for the most stoic out there.
-We’ve already touched on this subject some; see our companion posts here, and here.
+We’ve already touched on this subject some; see our companion posts here.
 Here are a few things to consider making the task of hiring a painting contractor less risky.

 - Look online for reviews of their work.
 Google Places is a good resource; professional local painting contractors will always have a website.
-There are other resources as well including Yelp, Homestars, and Angies list.
+There are other resources as well including Yelp, Houzz, and Angies list.
 This is also a good sign that you’re hiring a painting contractor that really cares about their business and is planning for longevity.
 The fact that they’ve invested in a website is one indication that they’re a true professional.

-- Stay away from Craiglist.
-While it may be that some reputable painting contractors make use of Craigslist to advertise the likelihood that you’ll find a quality contractor is much less using these sorts of free advertising services.
+- Stay away from marketplaces like Facebook, Craigslist, etc. While it may be that some reputable painting contractors make use of Craigslist to advertise the likelihood that you’ll find a quality contractor is much less using these sorts of free advertising services.
 Craigslist is notorious for cheap contractors which means contractors with little or no overhead, which means painters who aren’t invested in their company the way a true professional should be.
 This is a generalization of course but if you want to increase your chances of hiring a painting contractor with high standards I advise you to look elsewhere, even Kijiji will prove a better resource than Craigslist because of this.

 - Check references.
 This should go without saying; it’s a must that you check all references that your painter provides you so you can make the best decision.
 Some good questions to ask their references include: